 The leadership of our congregation is shared by the pastor, the board of Elders (a.k.a. the Session), and the board of Deacons.
 In our denomination, the Presbyterian Church USA, the leadership potential of all is affirmed, and no one is excluded from leadership due to race, gender, orientation, or age.
 The pastor is to in all things teach faithfulness to God and equip the members of the congregation for individual and corporate ministry within their daily living.

 The ministry of the deacons is that of compassion, witness, and service, sharing in the love of God for the poor, the hungry, the sick, the lost, the friendless, the oppressed, or anyone in distress.
 This ministry often, but not exclusively, takes shape as the deacons are in relationship and regular contact with members of congregational Care Groups.
-VFPC deacons currently serving are: Jeanne Fee, Barbara McElvogue, Jean Friedman, David Ford, Kathleen Merritt, Lynda Schmitz, Cheryl Faix, Karen Gershanick, and Barbara Roback.
+VFPC deacons currently serving are: Joanne Peel, Kira O'Brien, Jean Friedman, David Ford, Kathleen Merritt, Lynda Schmitz, Cheryl Faix, Karen Gershanick, Barbara Roback and Joshua Gonsalves.

 A: Our parking lot entrance is off Independence Road.
 Using 227 Independence Road (19406) as a destination in your GPS/Maps App will get you closest to the entrance.